mjspriggs/overview/glossary/glossary.md

 ### authorization (AuthZ)
 {: #x2014653}

-In computer security, the permission granted to a user to communicate with or make use of a computer system.
+In computer security, the right granted to a user to communicate with or make use of a computer system.

 ### AuthZ
 {: #x7470448}